 Learning for next time

-Employee communications are so important that their delivery and feedback should not be left to chance.
+Company to employee communications and employee to employee communications are so important that their delivery and feedback should not be left to chance.
 If your organization wants to do a good job of delivering employee communications during mergers and acquisitions, investing time in a structured communications plan and the right technology may help.